-However, locals say the sea here reflects moonlight on certain days!
-Unaware of the underwater phytoplankton, living creatures illuminate the coastal area at night at the stroke of a magical wand!
+However, locals say the sea here reflects moonlight on certain days.
+Unaware of the underwater phytoplankton, living creatures illuminate the coastal area at night at the stroke of a magic wand!

-Bioluminescent phytoplankton are visible during high tide.
-They live on the cusp of surging waves of tidal sea water, illuminating the surrounding area with a vague blue-green glow.
+Bioluminescent phytoplankton is visible during the high tide.
+They live on the cusp of surging waves of tidal seawater, illuminating the surrounding area with a vague blue-green glow.
 Firstly, they are visible on the wave at a distance.
 However, as the tides approach the beach, the entire nature’s canvas is lit in an ethereal glow.
 At the horizon, the sky and the sea blend with each other.
 Plan your trip around a full moon night and stay up till 1 am.